 - 5.1 WIPER OFF: Operation of this switch causes all operation of the wipers to be canceled.
 This mode is also entered any time that the ignition is turned off.
 Activation of any wiper function generates a "Headlamp On" signal from the Master which will only be reset by turning off the ignition, or by activating, then deactivating the dashboard headlamp switch. - 5.2 WIPER WASH: Operation of this switch activates the wash pump relay while the switch is pressed.
 In addition, if none of the latching wiper functions (Wiper Lo/Hi or Variable) had been previously selected, the Low Speed Wiper will be activated for a period of approximately 3 wiper cycles after the switch is released.
 If any of the latching wiper functions (Wiper Lo/Hi or Variable) had been previously selected, the wipers will continue to run in the selected mode after the wash switch is released. - 5.3 WIPER LO/HI: Operation of this switch initially causes the Low Speed Wiper function to activate.
 If the switch is pressed again the High Speed Wiper function will be activated.
-Subsequent presses of this switch will cause alternate operation of the wipers in the low or high speed mode.

-5.4 WIPER VARIABLE: Operation of this switch initially causes the Low Speed Wiper function to activate for one wipe.
-If the switch is pressed again within approximately 30 seconds, the Low Speed Wiper function will be activated again and will repeat at an interval determined by the time between the last two operations of the switch.
-Additional switch operations will shorten the cycle.
+Subsequent presses of this switch will cause alternate operation of the wipers in the low or high speed mode. - 5.4 WIPER VARIABLE: Operation of this switch initially causes the Low Speed Wiper function to activate once every 20 seconds.
+If the switch is pressed again, the Low Speed Wiper function will be activated again and will repeat at an interval of 11 seconds.
+A third press of the switch will activate the Low Speed Wiper function every 6 seconds.
+If the switch is pressed again, after reaching the 6 second interval, the time between windshield wiper activation will increase.
+It will go back to 11 seconds, then 20 seconds, and then off.
 Activation of any other wiper mode cancels the variable mode.
-For example, in light rain or mist conditions the driver presses the switch once when the windshield first needs clearing.
-When the windshield again requires clearing the driver presses the button again - setting the time period between subsequent wipes to that required by current conditions.